 As you can see, the secondary exercises are designed to be less taxing than the primary exercise.

-That way, you can perform them as a superset, and with a shorter rest period.
+As such, you can perform secondary exercises as a superset, and with a shorter rest period.

-Choose 1 exercise from each category to be your secondary exercises.
+Choose 1 exercise from each category to be your secondary exercise.

 Got them?
 Good.